Stuart Bascombe

-Stuart D. Bascombe (born January 20, 1954) is an American singer, songwriter, musician, and record producer.
+Stuart D. Bascombe (born January 20, 1954) is an American singer, songwriter, musician, record producer and actor.
 Bascombe is an original member of the R&B/soul vocal group Black Ivory who recorded a number of R&B hits in the 1970s, including "Don't Turn Around", "You and I", "Time Is Love", "I'll Find a Way (The Loneliest Man in Town)", and their disco hit "Mainline".

 Early life

 Bascombe was born in Harlem, New York City and grew up there and in the Bronx.

 History

 Career

 Bascombe, along with songwriter and prolific disco producer Leroy Burgess, and Russell Patterson released their debut album while still attending high school.
 Black Ivory was first signed to the East Coast label Today/Perception Records, which was run by record producer, Patrick Adams, who was also the group's manager.